-The Virginia Department of Criminal Justice Services (DCJS) is a state agency whose mission is to improve the criminal justice system in Virginia's communities through effective training, partnerships, research, regulation, and support.
-DCJS develops, coordinates and funds victim/witness programs, sexual assault programs, domestic violence programs and other programs that address violence against women and children throughout the state and is committed to addressing innovative ways to support programs serving victims of family abuse.
+The Virginia Department of Criminal Justice Services (DCJS) is a state agency whose mission is to provide leadership to improve the criminal justice system in Virginia's communities through effective training, partnerships, research, regulation, and support.
+The DCJS Victims Services team offers assistance, support, and funding for victim/witness programs, sexual and domestic violence agencies, and other programs that address victimization and domestic violence throughout the state.
 This brochure was originally printed in October 1994.
-It was most recently revised and updated in January 2017.
+It was most recently revised and updated in September 2024.